 Track lighting excels at focusing brilliant beams of light precisely where they will have the most impact.
 In this basement landing area, a snaking track of spotlights can illuminate a dark hallway when needed.
 Along with a wall-mounted sconce, the overhead fixtures can direct light onto a collection of wall art on the staircase wall, creating a gallery-like effect.

 Pendant Lighting Fixtures

 With concrete walls and exposed structural, mechanical, electrical, and plumbing systems, unfinished basements have all the bones of an industrial-style living space.
-If your choice is to burnish these elements slightly and leave them exposed rather than to cover them, consider adding industrial-style lighting to complete the look.
+If you choose to leave these elements exposed rather than cover them, consider adding industrial-style lighting to complete the look.
 Complementing the exposed-beam basement ceiling, the simple metal pendant lights shown here offer a contemporary update on the type of fixtures that used to outfit factories.

 Lighting a Basement Studio or Office